Written byJenny Zeng

 Summary: This post explains why your cursor disappears on Mac and all the possible ways to bring back the mouse cursor on Mac.

 When did you notice that the cursor disappears on Mac?
-If you've paid attention, you would find that the Mac cursor disappears when switching apps/windows/desktops, after full screen, or while using apps such as Google Chrome, Microsoft Word, Zoom, etc. In some cases, Mac has no cursor on startup.
+If you've paid attention, you would find that the Mac cursor freezes or disappears when switching apps/windows/desktops, after full screen, or while using apps such as Google Chrome, Microsoft Word, Zoom, etc. In some cases, Mac has no cursor on startup.

 Let's figure out why it happens and discuss what you should do when the mouse disappears on Mac.